goafabric/person-service/doc/techdocs/docs/description/description.md

 The **Person-Service** provides a RESTful API for managing **Person** entities, including their associated **Address** records.
 It leverages **Hibernate** for persistence, supports **multi-tenancy**, and integrates **auditing** to ensure data integrity and traceability.

-I AM STUPID KI GENERATED CONTENT, PLEASE JUST TAKE IT JUST AS AN EXAMPLE
+I AM STUPID AI GENERATED CONTENT, PLEASE JUST TAKE IT JUST AS AN EXAMPLE
 ---

 ## **1. Data Model**